OPERATION STARFALL

 2. 2.
 On a midair event (e.g. jump top), re-enable gravity and apply a forward force toward the player's position.

-Along the way I learned about Object-Oriented Programming, Unity Events, and writing clean state-driven logic in a large existing codebase.
+Along the way, we learned about Object-Oriented Programming, Unity Events, and writing clean, state-driven logic within a large existing codebase.

 Octo's State Machine: